billhumphrey/billhumphrey/README.md

 I'm Bill Humphrey — a passionate Software Engineer with expertise in machine learning & AI, full-stack software development, ethical hacking, crossplatform mobile application development and network engineering.

-Skills in software architecture, system security, and software verification & validation, with a focus on building practical, real-world solutions.
+Skilled in software architecture, system security, and software verification & validation, with a focus on building practical, real-world solutions.

 I'm especially fascinated by emerging technologies like IoT, robotics, and space exploration, and love experimenting with smart systems and intelligent automation.